-There will be a test (50 min.) about every two weeks or so, for a total of five tests for the course (see course schedule for dates).
-Quizzes (5-10 min.) will be given at intervals between tests.
-Absence from tests, quizzes, labs or exams will result in a zero for that test, lab or exam unless a previous arrangement is made with the instructor for medical or other legitimate reasons.
+There will be a test (50 min.) about every two weeks or so, for a total of five tests for the course.
+Absence from tests, labs or exams will result in a zero for that test, lab or exam unless a previous arrangement is made with the instructor for medical or other legitimate reasons.

-TOTAL 64 WORKING DAYS!
+TOTAL 54 WORKING DAYS!